richtr/NoSleep.js/README.md

     $> bower install nosleep

-This package is published to npm as **nosleep.js** and can installed with:
+This package is published to npm as **nosleep.js** and can be installed with:

     $> npm install nosleep.js